-I serve on the editorial board for Glänta, a Swedish magazine of arts and politics, and am an active member of SELTA, STINA, and ALTA (where I am a two-time mentor in the Emerging Translators Mentorship Program).
-I am always interested in new projects and collaborations.
-Get in touch! kira [.] josefsson [a] gmail [.] com
+I am a writer, editor, and literary translator working between Swedish and English.
+Born in Stockholm, Sweden, I have lived in Helsinki, Paris, and Montréal; New York City has been my home for more than a decade.
+I serve on the editorial board for Glänta, a Swedish magazine of arts and politics, and am an active member of SELTA, ALTA (where I am a two-time mentor in the Emerging Translators Mentorship Program), and the National Writers Union.
+I write on US issues in the Swedish press.

 translations